Getting Into Spelman

 If you are a first-year student applying for admission to Spelman College, you must make sure the following items are submitted:

-- A $35 nonrefundable paper application fee or a $25 nonrefundable online application fee
+- A $25 nonrefundable online application fee

 This plan is a binding plan and is best suited for the student who has decided early in the college search process that Spelman College is clearly her first choice.
 Applicants are admitted to Spelman College by December 15 of their senior year and agree not to be an Early Decision candidate at any other college.
 If accepted by Spelman College, she will withdraw her application from all other colleges or universities.

 This nonbinding plan allows academically outstanding high school students to apply and be admitted to Spelman College by Dec.
 31 of their senior year.
 Students who are admitted are not required to enroll at Spelman

 All required application materials must be submitted by Feb.
 1 (postmarked).
 Applications received after the deadline are given consideration on a space-available option.

 In addition to the general admission requirements, international

 students applying for admission to Spelman College should present a school-leaving certificate, and those whose native language is not English should take the Test of English as a Foreign Language (TOEFL) and submit the scores to Admissions.